Spasskaya Tower: Early history

-The Spasskaya Tower was the first tower of the many Moscow Kremlin Towers to be crowned with the hipped roof in 1624–1625 by architects Bazhen Ogurtsov and Christopher Galloway (a Scottish architect and clock maker).
+In 1508, a wooden drawbridge connected the tower to a guardhouse after the Aleviz Ditch and a moat was built, later replaced with an arched stone bridge.
+The Spasskaya Tower was the first tower of the many Moscow Kremlin towers to be crowned with the hipped roof in 1624–1625 by architects Bazhen Ogurtsov and Christopher Galloway.
 According to a number of historical accounts, the clock on the Spasskaya Tower appeared between 1491 and 1585.
-It is usually referred to as the Kremlin chimes (Кремлёвские куранты) and designates official Moscow Time.
+It is usually referred to as the Kremlin chimes (Кремлёвские куранты) and officially designates Moscow Time.
 The clock face has a diameter of 20 ft.
 The gate of Spasskaya Tower was used to greet foreign dignitaries, and was also used during formal ceremonies or processions held on Red Square.

-Reverence and respect for the Tsar

-The tower gate was once the main entrance into the Kremlin.
-In tsarist times, anyone passing through the gates had to remove their headgear, crossing themselves and dismount their horses.
-This practice was revived after the Icon of the Saviour was restored in 2010, but ceremonially.

-"The Russians have always regarded the Spasskaya Tower with great reverence.
-According to old legends, the tower was possessed with miraculous powers and was reputed to protect the Kremlin from enemy invasion.
-People passing through the gates would always observe the custom of crossing themselves and doffing their hats to show their respect, and horses passing under the gates of the tower were said to shy.
-In fact, legend has it that Napoleon himself could not prevent his horse from taking fright as he rode through the gates, having failed to show his respect, and the French Emperor's hat was said to have fallen from his head."

-The Spasskaya Tower was commissioned to be built by Ivan III, or Ivan the Great, the leader of the Grand Duchy of Moscow, and the grandfather of Ivan the Terrible.

-Soviet Union and modern day uses
+As part of Peter the Great's efforts on improving fortifications, a redan was built in front of the bastion.
+The inside bank of the moat was faced with stone.
+The guardhouse remained in place until it was removed in the 20th century.